When Are Taxes Due?

 Haven't done your taxes yet?
 You're not alone.
-Of an estimated 140 million filers this year, just 52 million have submitted their 2024 income tax returns.
+As of April 4, just 101 million of an estimated 140 million filers this year had submitted their 2024 income tax returns.

 But time is running out.
-Unless you get an extension, most taxpayers have until April 15 to submit their federal tax returns to the IRS.
+Unless you qualify for IRS relief or get an extension, most taxpayers have until Tuesday to submit their federal tax returns to the IRS.

 When is Tax Day 2025?

-This year, Tax Day falls on Tuesday, April 15.
-This is the deadline to submit all your tax documents and make a complete or partial payment if you owe the IRS.
+This year, Tax Day falls on Tuesday.
+For most taxpayers, this is the deadline to submit all your tax documents and make a complete or partial payment if you owe the IRS.

 Although Tax Day is on April 15 this year, this isn't always the case.
 The deadline may be pushed to the next business day if it falls on a weekend or a holiday.
 For instance, last year, the federal tax deadline in Maine and Massachusetts was moved to April 17 because it fell on Patriots' Day.
 In 2023, the federal Tax Day was April 18.